What we do:

 The Innovative Health Working Group (IHWG) is a cross-sector network whose membership consists of practitioners from universities, local authorities, businesses, voluntary organisations and SMEs from across the West Midlands.

 Meeting on a quarterly basis, the group works on topics such as healthy ageing, digital health solutions, medical devices, translational medicine and education in health technologies, and also explores and creates opportunities for new and existing healthcare markets.
 Members also work together to influence ways in which all sectors can collaborate to create the strategies, policies and operational ingredients needed to maximise health outcomes and impacts for all.

 Chair: Bethan Bishop, Director of Partnerships at Aliciyo Ltd

 Co-ordinated by: Iain Mansell, Networks & Partnerships Manager at Innovation Alliance for the West Midlands

-Look forward to being welcomed by Prof Lawrence from Warwick Medical School before being given a tour of the IDH.
-You will also receive presentations from Dr Mark Elliott from IDH, WMG, University of Warwick on ‘Getting active with the data: Using movement analytics for digital health innovation, and Guy Smallman and Deborah Griggs of University Hospital Coventry and Warwickshire about the cutting-edge technologies being developed for cancer diagnosis and personalised treatment through the PathLAKE project.
+Our September meeting took place in the Institute for Digital Healthcare at the University of Warwick.
+We were welcomed by Prof Lawrence from Warwick Medical School before being given a tour of the IDH.
+We also received presentations from Dr Mark Elliott from IDH, WMG, University of Warwick on ‘Getting active with the data: Using movement analytics for digital health innovation, and Guy Smallman and Deborah Griggs of University Hospital Coventry and Warwickshire about the cutting-edge technologies being developed for cancer diagnosis and personalised treatment through the PathLAKE project.

-To round up the session we will be hearing all about the new digital platform ‘Mindful’ that aims to support the mental health of regional school children from Bev Mabey.
+We finished by hearing about new digital platform ‘Mindful’ that aims to support the mental health of regional school children from Bev Mabey.

 27th June 2019, Baskerville House